 Turn dough onto floured surface: knead until smooth and elastic (5 minutes).
 Place in greased bowl; turn greased side of dough up.
 Cover and let raise in a warm spot until double, around 30 minutes.

-Punch down the dough and shape how you like.
+Punch down the whole wheat pizza dough and shape how you like.
 We like to hand toss the crust, I’m not sure that it makes a difference in the crust, but it sure is fun!
 Our favorite pizza pan is a cast iron pan we bought a few years ago, but you can use cookie sheets as well.
-Once you have them shaped up then put on your favorite toppings.
+Once you have them shaped up then put on your favorite toppings (we still use a store bought marinara sauce but your favorite pasta sauce or marinara recipe will work perfectly) .
 Because we like our crust nice and thick we let the pizzas sit for another 15 minutes or so to let it raise.

-This dough is flexible enough that you can even use it with sweet toppings.
-You can see this time we did a traditional pepperoni, one that was more of a bread stick with just herbs, garlic salt and cheese, and a dessert pizza.
+This whole wheat pizza dough is flexible enough that you can even use it with sweet toppings.
+You can see the night we took these pictures we did a traditional pepperoni (this is one of the few processed meats we have yet to give up, if any one has suggestions for a replacement we would love to hear from you!), one that was more of a bread stick with just herbs, garlic salt and cheese, and a dessert pizza.

-The dessert pizza is simply a mixture of oatmeal, cinnamon, flour and brown sugar with a little bit of maple syrup spread over the crust before baking.
+The dessert pizza is simply a mixture of oatmeal, cinnamon, flour and brown sugar with a little bit of maple syrup spread over the whole wheat pizza dough before baking.
 Then after it is cooked we drizzle it with a simple icing made from powdered sugar, milk and vanilla.
-It’s really good and a lot less fattening than what you would get from a pizza place because it doesn’t use butter.
+It’s really good and a lot less fattening than what you would get from a pizza place.
+Yes okay we realize that this desert pizza is covered in sugar and isn’t a “real food” item, but we allow ourselves a treat every once in a while!!
+Nobody perfect right!